Teamwork makes the deal work. (Or does it?)

 Our new commenting and mentioning features facilitate in-lead-profile conversations so you can chat about lead activities—all inside Close.
 No need for Slack or another communication system to keep your collab running strong. ✌️

-Call routing and IVR get incoming calls routed to the right person or group—based on the settings you input.
-And the call coaching features (a classic favorite) empower leadership to listen, whisper, or barge—depending on the deal at hand.
+Call routing and IVR route incoming calls to the right person or group based on the settings you input.
+The call coaching features (a classic favorite) empower leadership to listen, whisper, or barge, depending on the deal at hand.

-Plus we have the all-new Conversations page.
+Plus, we have the all-new Conversations page.
 This helpful tab supplies quick call histories for any lead in the CRM.
-Search for transcripts, playback recordings, and filter for key words or phrases to target your enquiry.
-You can even see live calls and shadow along.
+You can search for transcripts and playback recordings and filter for keywords or phrases to target your inquiry.
+You can even see live calls and shadows along the way.

 We can help, but so can others—and we know you need the right CRM for your team.
 (Even if that’s not us.)